SBWL General Information

 demonstrate basic knowledge and understanding of game-theoretical tools and solution concepts,

-analyze strategic situations and the incentives of players therein, and to derive predictions about strategic behavior,
+analyze strategic situations and the incentives of players therein,

 evaluate and analyze data of actual decisions made in strategic situations, and derive conclusions,